Azure Service Bus Geo-disaster recovery

-The fact that no data is replicated means that currently active sessions are not replicated.
+The fact that no data is replicated means that currently active sessions aren't replicated.
 Additionally, duplicate detection and scheduled messages may not work.
-New sessions, new scheduled messages and new duplicates will work.
+New sessions, new scheduled messages, and new duplicates will work.

 Failing over a complex distributed infrastructure should be rehearsed at least once.

 Synchronizing entities can take some time, approximately 50-100 entities per minute.
 Subscriptions and rules also count as entities.

 The Service Bus Premium SKU supports Availability Zones, providing fault-isolated locations within the same Azure region.
 Service Bus manages three copies of messaging store (1 primary and 2 secondary).
 Service Bus keeps all the three copies in sync for data and management operations.
 If the primary copy fails, one of the secondary copies is promoted to primary with no perceived downtime.
 If the applications see transient disconnects from Service Bus, the retry logic in the SDK will automatically reconnect to Service Bus.